-The Social Teaching of the Church: As a Compass for Young Generations
+The Social Teaching of the Church As a Tool of Guidance for Young Generations

 Centesimus Annus Pro Pontifice Foundation